 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Driving in Guyana can be hazardous due to poorly maintained roads and vehicles, aggressive driving practices, and inadequate street lighting.
 Fatal accidents involving mini-buses are common.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 Buses are often overcrowded and poorly maintained with poor security near bus stops.
 Taxis have been the target for robberies but remain a safe option if using a reputable company.
 Do not hail taxis from the roadside.

 The have been incidents on the road to Georgetown international airport at night including armed robberies.
 We advise you to avoid using this road at night and to bear this in mind when booking flights into or out of Guyana.

 There is an ongoing border dispute with Suriname.
 You should only use official border crossing points and scheduled ferry services when travelling between countries.